Revisiting the Minimal Nelson-Barr Model: Minimal Nelson-Barr model

 Thus the strong CP angle is small enough for $\epsilon^k \lesssim 10^{-5}$.
 In contrast to the original model, the suppression of the loop contribution can be understood as a consequence of the smallness of the symmetry-breaking parameter.
 The higher-dimensional operator (\ref{higherdim}) should also be multiplied by $\epsilon^{2k}$ factor:

 thus it is safely negligible for $\epsilon^k \lesssim 10^{-5}$ even if $v_S/\Lambda$ is close to unity.
-Now we are allowed to have a large VEV $v_S \gg 10^8\,$GeV, in contrast to the original model.
+In addition, higher-dimensional operators involving $S^2/\Lambda^2$ or $S^{* 2}/\Lambda^2$ are allowed by the $Z_4$ and $Z_{4n}^\mathrm{(app)}$ symmetries.
+Thus all the terms written so far multiplied by these factors are also allowed.
+These terms can induce complex corrections to the quark mass matrix with the contribution of order $(v_S/\Lambda)^2$.\footnote{A term proportional to $\epsilon^k S^2\overline D_L D_R$ should be understood as $(S/\Lambda)^2\times\epsilon^k M \overline D_L D_R$ since we already assumed a mass parameter $M$ that is much smaller than the cutoff scale.
+Thus we require $ v_S/\Lambda \lesssim 10^{-5}$.} Now we are allowed to have a large VEV $v_S \gg 10^8\,$GeV for sufficiently large $\Lambda$, in contrast to the original model.
 As we will see in the next section, such a large $v_S$ makes the leptogenesis scenario viable while the cosmological domain wall problems in association with the spontaneous CP breaking can be easily avoided.